Mauker1/MaterialSearchView/README.md

 ## Interfaces
 Currently there are two interfaces that you can use to instantiate listeners for:

-- `OnQueryTextListener`: This interface handles either QueryTextChange or QueryTextSubmit events inside the MaterialSearchView.
+- `OnQueryTextListener`: Use this interface to handle QueryTextChange or QueryTextSubmit events inside the MaterialSearchView.
-- `SearchViewListener`: This interfaces handles the open or close events of the MaterialSearchView.
+- `SearchViewListener`: You can use this interface to listen and handle the open or close events of the MaterialSearchView.

 ## Languages